alf45tar/PedalinoMini/README.md

 ## Booting modes

-PedalinoMini™ has 6 booting modes:
+PedalinoMini™ has 7 booting modes:

 1. Normal
 2. Bluetooth Only
 3. WiFi Only
 4. Access Point with Bluetooth
 5. Access Point without Bluetooth
+6. Reset WiFi credentials
-6. Reset to factory default
+7. Reset to factory default

 Normal mode is selected if you don't press any button on boot.